thisisclement/Reddit-Classifier/README.md

 ## Problem Statement

 Assuming the production instance of Reddit went down recently which led to many posts getting stuck in the queue to be processed.
 Unfortunately, at the juncture when the Subreddit tag was to be tagged to the post, the system went down and thus was not able to tag the post successfully.
-The aim of this project is to then classify a post back into the correct Subreddit in the most accurate manner by using machine learning and Neuro-Linguistic Programming (NLP) techniques.
+The aim of this project is to then classify a post back into the correct Subreddit in the most accurate manner by using machine learning and Natural Language Processing (NLP) techniques.
 This will be a binary classification problem consisting of posts from two Subreddits, _r/MentalHealth_ and _r/Psychology_.

 _r/MentalHealth_ and _r/Psychology_ were chosen because it is neither too similar nor too different.
 There are overlapping topics and we can see if the accuracy of the classification is indeed going to be good or bad.